War vs. Glut: The Great LNG Reckoning

 The thick fog of an unwinnable war

 After the failure of Friday’s peace talks, the shaky ceasefire between the US, Israel and Iran looks set to collapse at any moment.
-Yesterday, the Trump administration imposed its own embargo on vessels transiting the Strait of Hormuz to access Iranian ports, in an attempt to starve Tehran of oil revenue.
+On Monday 13 April, the Trump administration imposed its own embargo on vessels transiting the Strait of Hormuz to access Iranian ports, in an attempt to starve Tehran of oil revenue.

 Highly provocative towards China, this new blockade raises myriad questions around enforceability and credibility.
 Will US warships really open fire on China-bound oil tankers laden with Iranian crude?
 Having started this maddening and unwinnable war, will the US finally acknowledge the untenability of its position with a grand capitulation?
-Or is there another move yet to be made to allow Washington to maintain pressure and save face against an adversary that has proven surprisingly tenacious in the face of unprecedented aerial bombardment?
+Or will Washington make another move to maintain pressure and save face against an adversary that has proven surprisingly tenacious in the face of unprecedented aerial bombardment?

 This wild game of brinkmanship is throwing into stark relief the many ‘known unknowns’ circling Hormuz and the future of Gulf energy exports.
 In this fog-of-war market, the only certainty is low information, high stakes, and constant narrative whiplash.